-On August 7, 2013, AMOCA received a donation to continue the Access AMOCA Program.
-This donation will enable the museum to provide: transportation to and from AMOCA, a field guide for every student, a hands-on clay experience, tour of the current exhibitions and an in-depth analysis of “Panorama of the Pomona Valley,” a 77ft mural by Millard Sheets.
-Originally, the program had a particular focus on the schools that comprise the Pomona Unified School District (PUSD), which serves a primarily low income and Latino student population.
-However, the new allocation of funds has allowed AMOCA to expand its program into the counties of Los Angeles, San Bernardino, Riverside and Orange.
+AMOCA received a donation for the Access AMOCA Program.
+This donation enables the museum to provide: transportation to and from AMOCA, a field guide for every student, a hands-on clay experience, tour of the current exhibitions and an in-depth analysis of “Panorama of the Pomona Valley,” a 77ft mural by Millard Sheets.
+The program focuses on schools that are similar to those of Pomona Unified School District (PUSD), which serves a primarily low income and Latino student population.
+The new allocation of funds allows AMOCA to expand its program into the counties of Los Angeles, San Bernardino, Riverside and Orange.

-The four-hour field trip to AMOCA will take place during the exhibition ICHEON: Reviving the Korean Ceramics Tradition, which will be an unprecedented international exhibition, organized by the city of Icheon, South Korea, accompanied by several smaller exhibitions with Latino-based subject matter.
+The four-hour field trip to AMOCA takes place during the fall exhibition.
 Students will have the opportunity to work with clay and meet professional working artists.
-With the assistance of an artist, students will be able to create their own Korean inspired vessel out of pinch pots.
-The field trip will enable students to identity, discuss, and compare artworks from two different cultures and time periods and how the artwork functions within each community.
+With the assistance of an artist, students will be able to create their own artwork.
+The field trip will enable students to identity, discuss, and compare artworks from different cultures and time periods and how the artwork functions within each community.